-Table 2.

 Pre-process steps:

 Stage-3 Training Data cleaning and filtering: Remove frames lacking a valid pointing gesture from the DeePoint dataset.
 A file includes the frame numbers of valid pointing gesture images, which can be utilized for the required cleaning and filtering.